Manchester United - Everton: How to watch, start time, stream, odds, pick

 Carlo Ancelotti’s visitors know they can keep pressure building on teams ahead of them on the table, like United, and Everton looked good in taking down Leeds on Wednesday.

-Here’s everything you need to know ahead of Manchester United – Everton.
+Here’s everything you need to know ahead of the Red Devils against the Toffees.

 [ MORE: How to watch PL in the USA ]